Sukhavati-Labs/sukhavati-blockchain/README.md

   </a>
 </p>

-# Testnet Phase 1
+# Join Testnet 3C

-> Sukhavati Network is currently in Testnet Phase 1.
+> Notice: Testnet 3C is a fake plot testnet.
 >
-> To participate in this early testnet, you need to download the fullnode program and related tools and checkout the following guide.
+> To participate in this testnet, download the latest client and follow the guide below.

-## 1. Make fake plots
+## 1. Make some fake plots

 ```
-Usage of ./plot:
+Usage of ./skt-fake-plot:
   -c int
     	fake k32 plot count (default 1)
   -m string